 Another of my miradouros concerns itself with memory.
 Here is the opening of “Cousins,” from a memoir by Jo Ann Beard, The Boys of My Youth:

 The Galley Slave, a picaresque novel by the Slovenian writer Drago Jankar, offers another miradouro.
-It tells the story of the wanderings of Johan Ot through a Slovenian landscape set in the late middle-ages.
+It tells the story of the wanderings of Johan Ot through a Slovenian landscape set in the late Middle Ages.
 Early in the novel, Ot arrives in a middle-sized town and settles down, though everyone suspects he must be on the lam from something.
-Every small peculiarity of his is noted with suspicion, and he eventually finds himself before a tribunal of the inquisition, facing outlandish charges that at first amuse him, until various methods of persuasion encourage him to change his tune.
-Having fully confessed, he’s condemned to death by burning at the stake, and as he is driven in a cart through the streets on his way to the awaiting pyramid of sticks and branches, a crowd gathers.
+Every small peculiarity of his is noted with suspicion.
+Eventually, he finds himself before a tribunal of the Inquisition, facing outlandish charges that at first amuse him, until various methods of persuasion encourage him to change his tune.
+Having fully “confessed,” he’s condemned to death by burning at the stake.
+As he is driven in a cart through the streets on his way to the awaiting pyramid of sticks and branches, a crowd gathers:

 For me, this is perhaps the best passage of any kind, fiction or nonfiction, that I have read about the belief in witchcraft.
-I remember when I was young and would watch a movie set in the middle-ages, and when the inevitable scene of a blood-thirsty mob arrived I’d think, “Whew, I’m glad I didn’t have to live back then!”
-Yet the psychological dynamic known as witchcraft we now call by other names (office politics, for example), and this section of Jancar’s novel has cast part of my own life experience in a clearer light, dramatizing how we project our miseries onto others, and blame them, even though that blame doesn’t heal our misery.
+I remember when I was young and would watch a movie set in the Middle Ages.
+When the inevitable scene of a blood-thirsty mob arrived, I’d think, “Whew, I’m glad I didn’t have to live back then!”
+Yet, the psychological dynamic known as witchcraft we now call by other names—office politics, for example.
+This section of Jancar’s novel has cast part of my own life experience in a clearer light, dramatizing how we project our miseries onto others and blame them, even though that blame doesn’t heal our misery.

-Travel can be both an exhausting and exhilarating experience, one that can push us past borders of comfort we perhaps had never before recognized.
+Travel can be both an exhausting and exhilarating experience, one that can push us past borders of comfort we, perhaps, had never before recognized.
 The unsettling immediacy of travel heightens our awareness and encourages unexpected insight, and when one is able to lean into the strange pull of another country or culture, one’s inner landscape is correspondingly altered.
-The earliest moments of being somewhere else also begins the process of that distant place becoming incrementally familiar, ever more closer, so that what seems external travels to you, sets up shop in your internal life.
+The earliest moments of being somewhere else also begin the process of that distant place becoming incrementally familiar, ever closer, so that what seems external travels to you sets up shop in your internal life.

 Our culture lies to us (it’s an unintentional lie) with its quiet insistence on the ultimate primacy of the physical world.
-“How was your trip?” a friend might ask, the question posed in the past tense because that is the way the assumptions of our language are structured: since you have returned, you are no longer there, any GPS system can prove that easily enough.
-But any trip’s fundamental revelations settle into your present moments, and that foreign country may indeed still be over there, but now it’s inside you, too.
+“How was your trip?” a friend might ask, the question posed in the past tense because that is the way the assumptions of our language are structured.
+Since you have returned, you are no longer there, any GPS system can prove that easily enough.
+But any trip’s fundamental revelations settle into your present moments.
+That foreign country may indeed still be over there, but now it’s inside you, too.

 This post has been adapted from a lecture I delivered on June 29, 2012 at the Vermont College of Fine Arts residency abroad in Skofja Loka, Slovenia.